Selph-Made-Solutions/CODStatusBot/README.md

 - Secure storage of SSO cookies and user preferences
 - Regular checks for expired cookies and account status changes
+- Optimized queries and connection pooling for high-performance

 ## Support and Feedback

 If you encounter any issues or have questions:

 1. Use the `/feedback` command to contact the bot developer anonymously.
+2. Join our [Support Server](https://discord.gg/your-support-server) for real-time assistance and updates.

 ## Privacy and Data Security